Image Operations / Resizing

 }

 value.
-Optidash API will than quickly compute color palette of the input image and automatically use the most dominant color ensuring your input image will blend perfectly with the background.
+The Optidash API will promptly analyze the color palette of the input image and automatically select the most dominant color, ensuring seamless blending with the background.

 {